TomaszKandula/TokanPages/README.md

 | EndToEndTests | Http client tests             |
 | UnitTests     | Handlers and validators tests |

-Unit tests covers handlers and validators.
+Unit tests cover handlers and validators.
 All dependencies are mocked.
 For mocking [Moq](https://github.com/moq/moq4) has been used.

-End-to-End tests focuses on testing HTTP client responses, dependencies and theirs configuration.
+End-to-End tests focus on testing HTTP client responses, dependencies and their configuration.

-To run backend tests, use command `dotnet test`.
+To run backend tests, use the command `dotnet test`.

 ## Continuous Integration / Continuous Delivery